uwgraphics/relaxed_ik_mujoco/README.md

     ./relaxedIK ../relaxed_ik_mujoco/franka_sim/franka_panda.xml
     ```
 5. If you want to fit RelaxedIK into your own project, please follow these steps:
-    1. Go to `relaxed_ik_mujoco/relaxed_ik_core/config/loaded_robot` and configure the name of the pre-computed robot arm you would like to run (available options are baxter, hubo, iiwa7, jaco7, panda, sawyer, ur5 and yumi).
+    1. Go to `relaxed_ik_mujoco/relaxed_ik_core/config/loaded_robot` and type the name of the pre-computed robot arm you would like to run (available options are baxter, hubo, iiwa7, jaco7, panda, sawyer, ur5 and yumi).
     2. All the code required to call RelaxedIK is marked by "Added for RelaxedIK" in relaxed_ik_mujoco/relaxedIK.cpp.
 You can take a look at it for reference of how to call RelaxedIK in your script.
     3. Refer to relaxed_ik_mujoco/Makefile for the example of how to compile a Mujoco project with RelaxedIK
     4. Run the executable and enjoy RelaxedIK!